Make Your Next Trip Extraordinary

 Airport Intel

 You can go through any TSA checkpoint at Seatac (Seattle-Tacoma International Airport), not just the one assigned to the concourse where your plane is; every gate is a quick walk from any security checkpoint.
 Concourse B security often has the shortest line, and it brings you into the Pacific Marketplace area, which has huge floor-to-ceiling windows where you can watch the planes while getting a bite to eat.
-There’s also an outpost of Beecher’s Handmade Cheese in Concourse C for delicious mac and cheese.
+There’s also an outpost of Beecher’s Handmade Cheese in Concourse N for delicious mac and cheese (the one on Concourse C is currently closed due to construction).

 The Inside Scoop